zide05/AdvFact/README.md

 The directory contains trained models, diagnostic test sets and augmented training data for paper **Factuality Checker is not Faithful: Adversarial Meta-evaluation of Factuality in Summarization**

 ## Factuality metrics
-In this paper, we include six representative factuality checkers as follows:
+Six representative factuality checkers included in the paper are as follows:
 * **FactCC:** the codes and original FactCC can be downloaded from [https://github.com/salesforce/factCC](https://github.com/salesforce/factCC).
 The four FactCCs trained with sub sampling and augmented data can be downloaded from [here](https://drive.google.com/drive/u/1/folders/1wg9jHrO90_t85ymRFBi7l6o4U7_fij_s).
 * **Dae:** the codes and trained model can be downloaded from [https://github.com/tagoyal/dae-factuality](https://github.com/tagoyal/dae-factuality).
 * **BertMnli, RobertaMnli, ElectraMnli:** the codes are included in [./baseline](./baseline) and the trained models can be downloaded [here](https://drive.google.com/drive/u/1/folders/1wg9jHrO90_t85ymRFBi7l6o4U7_fij_s).